-How to Get Peace Lily to Bloom: Tips for Beautiful Blooming
+How to Get Peace Lily to Bloom: 10 Beautiful Blooming Tips

 put peace lily near window to get sun